Effect of Low Pressure Versus High Pressure Pneumoperitoneum on Liver Functions in Laparoscopic Cholecystectomy

 In this study, it was noted that operating time was slightly more in high pressure pneumoperitoneum group (but the difference was non-significant statistically) though it is expected to be more in low pressure group due to less space for intervention and consequent difficulty.
 This can be due to more time taken by the insufflators to reach the higher pressure in group 2 and as all surgeries were performed by experienced surgeons, low pressure did not pose a problem.

-Small sample size, excluding patients who underwent emergency operations, procedures converted to open surgery.
+The study has a small sample size.
+It excludes patients who underwent emergency operations and the procedures which converted to open surgery.

 Welcome : Guest